openedx/openedx-aspects/docs/technical_documentation/how-tos/dbt_extensions.rst

   #.
 Using the menus at the top of the page, navigate to the "SQL -> SQL Lab" UI.
   #.
 Browse the schemas and run read-only SQL queries on your data.

-For this tutorial, we created two new models - `course_enrollments`_ `learner_responses <https://github.com/openedx/sample-aspects-dbt/blob/main/models/learners/learner_responses.sql>`_ and which will be materialized by dbt into a view and materialized view in Clickhouse. (more information on `materialized views <https://docs.getdbt.com/docs/build/materializations#materialized-view>`_.)
+For this tutorial, we created two new models - `course_enrollments <https://github.com/openedx/sample-aspects-dbt/blob/main/models/enrollment/course_enrollments.sql>`_ and  `learner_responses <https://github.com/openedx/sample-aspects-dbt/blob/main/models/learners/learner_responses.sql>`_ and which will be materialized by dbt into a view and materialized view in Clickhouse. (more information on `materialized views <https://docs.getdbt.com/docs/build/materializations#materialized-view>`_.)

 Step 6.
 Add dbt tests